prashant-kikani/prashant-kikani.github.io/_posts/2021-6-19-the-gray-zone.markdown

 <center><img src="../assets/black-white-gray.png"/></center>
 <br/>

 "Black and white thinking" can give us a measure of security.
-After all, who doesn’t want to think they have all the answers?
+After all, who doesn't want to think they have all the answers?
 But it can also cut us off from the complexity and richness of life.

 I think we should not directly jump to conclusions and think something/someone is good or bad.
 Most things fall into the gray zone.